-- In June 2021, the USDA cited SeaQuest Littleton for failing to store food and bedding in a manner that would protect it from contamination, deterioration, and mold.
-An open bag and a ripped bag of bedding were in the main guest area, exposed to the public, where the bedding could become contaminated.
+- In June 2021, the USDA cited the operation for failing to store food and bedding in a manner that would protect it from contamination, deterioration, and mold.
+Two bags of bedding (one open and one ripped) were exposed to the public in the main guest area, where the bedding could become contaminated.
 In the food preparation area, an open bag of biscuits for guinea pigs wasn’t stored appropriately to protect it from deterioration and contamination.

 - In April 2019, Colorado Parks and Wildlife suspended SeaQuest Littleton’s state zoological license for two years after the facility racked up eight animal care violation citations in less than a year.
 The incidents included unlawfully importing a sloth without a required permit, failing to report the death of a bird who reportedly had drowned in a water bowl, and allowing a sloth to be burned twice by a heat lamp in the enclosure holding the animal.

-- In October 2019, the USDA cited SeaQuest for housing two rabbits with a toucan, which could cause the rabbits—who are prey animals—stress.
-The facility was also cited for failing to maintain an enclosure holding two wallabies in good repair.
+- In October 2019, the USDA cited the facility for housing two rabbits with a toucan, which could cause the rabbits—who are prey animals—stress.
+It was also cited for failing to maintain an enclosure holding two wallabies in good repair.
 The back wall had two holes exposing drywall, which could be a health hazard if ingested by the animals.

-- In July 2019, the USDA cited SeaQuest for failing to have acquisition records for several animals and failing to have disposition records for a sloth, two capybaras, and two Asian small-clawed otters who were no longer at the facility.
+- In July 2019, the USDA cited the operation for failing to have acquisition records for several animals and failing to have disposition records for a sloth, two capybaras, and two Asian small-clawed otters who were no longer at the facility.

 Our Fellow Animals Don’t Belong in SeaQuest’s Shopping Mall Aquariums